 A few months ago, I was invited by the kind folks at Gargano OK, a consortium of local businesses, to tour their slice of southeastern Italy.

-Gargano, part of the Puglia region, is known as the “spur of the boot” on the account of its location just above the “heel of the boot” on Italy's Adriatic coast.
+Gargano, part of the Puglia region, is known as the “spur of the boot” because of its location just above the “heel of the boot” on Italy's Adriatic coast.

-For years, its been known amongst Italians as a budget-friendly beach destination, but as I would quickly come to find out, there's much more to do here than lie on a lounge chair and work on your tan.
+For years, Italians have known it as a budget-friendly beach destination, but as I would quickly come to find out, there's much more to do here than lie on a lounge chair and work on your tan.